MaxiDonkey/DelphiGroqCloud/README.md

     end);
 ```

-If you include a `prompt` parameter in your request, it must be written in English
+If you include a `prompt` parameter in your request, it must be written in English.

 <br/>